browserengineering/book/book/chrome.md

 why it doesn't work.
 Also draw the back button in gray if there's nowhere to go back to.

-*Fragments*: URLs can contain a *fragment*, which comes at the end of a URL and is separated from the path by a hash sign `#`.
+*Fragments*.
+URLs can contain a *fragment*, which comes at the end of a URL and is separated from the path by a hash sign `#`.
 When the browser navigates to a URL with a fragment, it should scroll the page so that the element with that identifier is at the top of the screen.